 Make sure you know local city laws before taking your next step.

 As the wording of a leasing agreement can vary wildly from building to city to state, seek legal counsel to go over the specific steps you can take via cease and desists or evictions.
 Local law has become more and more aware of the issues surrounding Airbnb and similar short-term leasing services, and can require legal registration, permits, and IDs.
 Airbnb even has their own list of local law considerations, including zoning rules, licenses, special permits, and taxes.
 Your tenants could be breaking more than just your lease when it comes to subletting and you may have more power than you anticipated, make sure you take every power you have access to with legal help.

-What's your biggest concern when it comes to on your property?
+What's your biggest concern when it comes to short-term renting on your property?

 Let us know in the comments!